HyrumDickinson/unix_scripts/README.md

-NOTE: this code was written to run on the a 2020 M1 MacBook Pro's macOS Monterey .zsh terminal.
+NOTE: this code was written to run on the 2020 M1 MacBook Pro macOS Monterey .zsh terminal.
 Scripts may require tweaking to run on other systems.
 Only compatible with UNIX-based operating systems.